denizyesilirmak/nutrition-mobile/docs/PROJECT_SCOPE.md

 ## Food Recognition via Camera (Optional)

-- **Image Capture:** Users can take photos of their meals using their device’s camera.
+- **Camera Integration:** Users can open camera and detect food items.
-- **Food Identification:** The app will use image recognition technology to identify food items in the photo.
+- **Food Identification:** The app will use image recognition technology to identify food items from the camera feed.
 - **Nutritional Estimation:** The app will estimate the nutritional content of the identified foods, including calories and macronutrients.

 ## Integration with Apple Watch and Android Health (Optional)